 As in most of the world, people from the countryside is more shy and respectful than in big cities.
 They feel nearer to their neighbors in Paraguay than to Porteños (people from Buenos Aires).

 When you visit the Park, is always good to carry extra clothes and a towel.
 The strength of the waterfalls makes a constant mist!
 Also sunglasses, hat and sunscreen.
 It can be very hot during the day.
+A good repelent can be a great travel mate too!

-If you decide to walk all the paths in the Park, at the end of the day will have walked 7 km, so make sure to wear adequate footwear!
+If you decide to walk all the paths in the Park, at the end of the day you will have walked 7 km, so make sure to wear adequate footwear!
 Not flip flops!

 Although you are all going to see the falls, it’s always a good idea to keep an eye on the trees.
 The variety of birds and other animals in the park is much more exciting than you would imagine, although given the number of visitors, the animals are quite shy.
 You might see woodpeckers, Magpies, and Monkeys.
 And pay attention, the raccoons can steal your food!
 So try to keep your bag far from the ground.
+It is really important not to touch nor feed them since it can be harmful for its health.

 Carrying insect repellent on all tours is very important!
 Have it handy to use after sweating or getting wet.